Chinese Egret Egretta eulophotes 黃嘴白鷺

 CONSERVATION STATUS

 IUCN: VULNERABLE.
-Population size 2,600 – 3,400 mature individuals and declining due to reclamation of tidal mudflats, estuarine habitats and offshore breeding islands for industrial development and aquaculture.
+Small population that is declining due to reclamation of tidal mudflats, estuarine habitats and offshore breeding islands for industrial development and aquaculture.

 Figure 1.